 While Nashville residents may use the extended weekend as an opportunity for a final summer getaway, Music City is a great location for travelers looking to explore a new city before the warmth and carefree feeling of summer is gone.
 Guests of all ages can enjoy delicious food, superb music, collegiate football and much more.
 If your Labor Day travel plans take you to Nashville, consider adding these popular annual events to your itinerary.

 The first Sunday in September, Nissan Stadium is hosting the USMNT’s first home game of the 2022 FIFA World Cup Qualifying campaign, playing Canada.
 Enjoy a variety of post-game activities as well.

 Over the Labor Day Weekend, the Grand Ole Opry shows off its famed musical roots as it hosts a variety of concerts and stage shows.
 Headline acts will also perform at the Ryman Auditorium.
 There are always surprises because guests never know which famous entertainer will stop by for a visit.

-In addition to The Parthenon, walking trails and a scenic lake, Centennial Park is the setting for a band shell that hosts the annual Shakespeare in the Park Festival.
+Enjoy Nashville’s annual Summer Shakespeare Festival, previously hosted at Centennial Park but now located at The Yard at OneC1TY.
 Spread out a blanket and enjoy several different dramatic performances, comedies and other entertainment over the course of the Labor Day weekend.
 Food and beverage vendors serve street food, barbecue and desserts.